Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - A public driving license (not just a regular one)

-- Official public vehicle registration
+- Proper public vehicle registration (with vehicle age and inspection rules)

 b.
 Why This Is Actually Good News